SIGMOD Availability & Reproducibility has three goals:

-The SIGMOD Reproducibility effort works in coordination with the PVLDB Reproducibility to encourage the database community to develop a culture of sharing and cross-validation.
+The SIGMOD Availability & Reproducibility effort works in coordination with the PVLDB Reproducibility to encourage the database community to develop a culture of sharing and cross-validation.

 You will be making it easy for other researchers to compare with your work, to adopt and extend your research.
 This instantly means more recognition directly visible through ACM badges for your work and higher impact.

-Taking part in the SIGMOD Reproducibility process enables your paper to take the ACM Results Reproduced label.
+Taking part in the SIGMOD Availability & Reproducibility process enables your paper to take the ACM Results Reproduced label.
 This is embedded in the PDF of your paper in the ACM digital library.

-There is an option to also host your data, scripts and code in the ACM digital library as well to make them available to a broad audience, which will award the ACM Artifacts Available label.
+There is an option to also host your data, scripts and code in the ACM digital library as well to make them available to a broad audience, which will award the ACM Artifacts Reusable and/or the ACM Artifacts Available label.

 The main results of the paper have been obtained in a subsequent study by a person or team other than the authors, using, in part, artifacts provided by the author.

-Author-created artifacts relevant to this paper (data,code,scripts) have been placed on a publicly accessible archival repository.
+The author-created artifacts associated with the paper have been placed on a publicly accessible archival repository.
 A DOI or link to this repository along with a unique identifier for the object is provided.